Outline of JaSECT

 < Qualifications of CCP Exam >

 -Active member of JaSECT and JSAO

--A person who works as a full-time employee and has perfusion related experiences in following years in the institute (including related institutes) that certified by The Certification Board of Cardiovascular Surgery Specialist.
+-A person who works as a full-time employee and has perfusion-related experiences in the following years in the institute (including related institutes) that is certified by The Certification Board of Cardiovascular Surgery Specialists.
 A part-time employee could not be qualified.

--Earn the required number of credits of JaSECT Educational Curriculum
+-Earn the required number of credits for JaSECT Educational Curriculum

 -Participate in a JaSECT Educational Seminar